 Made with supersoft bamboo fabric, this hoodie also provides UPF20+ sun protection.

 When paired with a hat, the henley is a great option for those who would prefer not to wear a hoodie.
 Made of 100% polyester, this henley also provide UPF45 sun protection.

 A good pair of polarized sunnies are worth their weight in gold when spending time on the water.
-The Smith Castaway is a perfect choice as it also comes with a proprietary and adjustable eyewear retainer so you don’t drop them overboard.
+The Smith Castaways are a perfect choice as they also come with a proprietary and adjustable eyewear retainer so you don’t drop them overboard.

 Aside from a PFD, this may be the single most important piece of gear.
 And while it’s important to apply prior to hitting the water, carrying additional protection is essential.
 The Protekt sunscreen stick will easily fit into your PFD pocket.

-Before heading out, stash all of your gear in the Kokatat Dirt Bag.
+Before heading out, stash all of your gear in the Earth Pak Waterproof Duffel Bag.
 For the trip home, place all of your gear (wet or dry) in the bag.
 As a bonus, the bag contains a floor mat that easily deploys to keep your feet clean and debris free while changing.

 Sealine Gear Dry Bag